luke2533/prime-mobile/README.md

 - Admin add page updated to be responsive on all devices
 - Admin edit page updated to be responsive on all devices

+### 6.95 Profile page updated to be responsive on all devices

+Additions:

+- Profile page updated to be responsive on all devices

 ## 7.0 Deployment

 ### 7.1 Local deployment